The event is notable for its adoption of new world heritage sites as well as delisting sites that are not fulfilling their commitments.

 - Are there shared Google docs?

-Questions for the participants
+Questions for the on-site participants

 - How does this meeting compare to similar events?